Written by Medicover Team and Medically Reviewed by Dr Damodhar Reddy Gouni

 - Pleurisy is an inflammation of the pleura (the lining of the lungs) that can cause sharp chest pain when coughing or breathing.

-- A pulmonary embolism, or a blood clot lodged in the lungs, can cause left-side chest pain and difficulty breathing.
+- A pulmonary embolism or a blood clot lodged in the lungs, can cause left-sided chest pain and shortness of breath.

 - Chest pain can be caused by pulmonary hypertension or high blood pressure in the lung artery.

-- Myocarditis, swelling of the heart muscle, can lead to left-side chest pain and trouble breathing.
+- Myocarditis, characterised by swelling of the heart muscle, can cause left-sided chest pain and difficulty breathing.

 - Bloating and indigestion